 Chamechaude via the Pas de l'Arche

 There is ample parking on the road at the col de Porte (1320 m, grid ref.
-UTM 31T 71699 50189), or alternatively, you can park on the track leading to the piste.
+UTM 31T 71699 50189), or alternatively, you can park in a forest clearing at the end of the track leading to the piste.
 The ascent traverses a fair amount of ground, but it is easy and pleasant (map).

 Follow the track to the piste area.
 Immediately after passing a low building on the right, take the next track (under 10 minutes from the car) leading into the forest on the left.
-This ascends gradually to the north, until returning to the south.
+This is signposted.
+The track ascends gradually to the north, until returning to the south.
 At the end of the track (1547 m) a footpath ascends to the north before returning, and emerging out of the forest into pasture.
-This leads to a cabin, the Cabane du Bachasson, and a water source (1635 m), some 40 minutes after leaving the car.
+This leads almost immediately to a cabin, the Cabane du Bachasson, and a water source (1635 m), some 40 minutes after leaving the car.

 There is no mistaking the summit ridge - it plummets on the eastern side by a couple of hundred metres.
 As usual, the views are superb, with the cliffs of Dent de Crolles and the Grand Som being particularly impressive.
 You need to be a little careful of fast-flying swifts and low-flying gliders, It is a good spot for lunch, which you will inevitably have to share with the alpine choughs.